Brain Distractions - Improve Concentration

 Sometimes other people cause the distraction.
 As a writer, especially when you are doing some research related to the article and someone walks in interrupting, do you find it frustrating?
 I sure do as my concentration is totally broken; plus, it is time lost.

 There are occasions where concentration is more difficult due to vitamin deficiency, particularly vitamin B. Eating healthy has been shown to enhance the mind.
 Extreme fatigue is another problem.
-I believe most people have difficulty with concentration when they are exhausted.
+Most people have difficulty with concentration when they are exhausted.

 Make Positive Changes